 Suppose we want to calculate the flux of the electric field generated by such a charge across a closed surface S whose interior E contains the origin.
 We cannot apply the divergence theorem directly to E, because $\mathbf{E}$ is not defined at every point of E (recall that we need $\mathbf{E}$ to be $C^1$ at every point of E, which it cannot be if $\mathbf{E}$ is not even defined at every point of E).
 However, we can apply the divergence theorem to the solid E' we obtain by cutting out a little sphere centered at the origin.
-Strictly speaking, using the divergence theorem as we stated it requires that the boundary of E' consist of one piece, but we can circumvent this by cutting E' up into several pieces and applying the divergence theorem to each.
-(The same trick works with Greens' Theorem.)
-In any case, the boundary of E' consists of S (with outward orientation) together with the small sphere, which we'll call S'.
+The boundary of E' consists of S (with outward orientation) together with the small sphere, which we'll call S'.
 Notice that S' has orientation pointing towards the origin, because the boundary of E should have orientation pointing out from E.